hacs/frontend/PULL_REQUEST.md

 ## Behavior

-### When Backend Supports Language Parameter

-1. User with `hass.language = "de"` opens a repository
+1. User with `hass.language = "de-DE"` opens a repository
 2. Frontend extracts base language code: "de"
 3. Frontend sends WebSocket message: `{ type: "hacs/repository/info", repository_id: "...", language: "de" }`
 4. Backend returns `README.de.md` if available, otherwise `README.md`
 5. Frontend displays the appropriate README

-### When Backend Doesn't Support Language Parameter

-1. User with `hass.language = "de"` opens a repository
-2. Frontend attempts to send `language` parameter
-3. Backend rejects the parameter (error: "extra keys not allowed")
-4. Frontend detects the error, caches the rejection, and retries without `language` parameter
-5. Backend returns `README.md` (standard behavior)
-6. Frontend displays `README.md`

-This ensures **zero breaking changes** and graceful degradation.
+**Note:** This implementation requires backend support for the `language` parameter.
+If the backend doesn't support it, the parameter will be ignored by the backend, and `README.md` will be returned (standard behavior).

 ## Testing